IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/README.md

 ## Example Adding Setting Compiler Flag

-A common portablity problem is platforms/compilers use different options/flags.
-CMake can help specify these in a platform/compiler indepent way.
+A common portability problem is platforms/compilers use different options/flags.
+CMake can help specify these in a platform/compiler independent way.
 This assumes that your compiler is support by CMake but most are (GNU, Intel, Cray, XLC).

 Example is supplied in example-2 directory.